In this article, I show you the 3 DIY furniture shipping options I use for long distance shipping.

 I also use the bed extender to carry my paddle boards to and from the beach by reversing each end as shown in the picture below.

-Well, I hope this article showed you how to ship custom furniture and provided you with value.
+Well, I hope this article showed you how to ship furniture and the best furniture shipping option for long distance moves.

 - DIY Walnut Slab Epoxy Table